matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Archiver.md

 Implementations of this method should do more computation intensive activities such as aggregating data across log tables.
 Since this method only deals w/ data logged for a day, aggregating individual log table rows isn't a problem.
-Doing this for any larger period, however, would cause performance issues.
+Doing this for any larger period, however, would cause performance degradation.

 Aggregate log table rows using a [DataAccess\LogAggregator](/api-reference/Piwik/DataAccess/LogAggregator) instance.
-Get a [DataAccess\LogAggregator](/api-reference/Piwik/DataAccess/LogAggregator) instance using the getLogAggregator() method.
+Get a [DataAccess\LogAggregator](/api-reference/Piwik/DataAccess/LogAggregator) instance using the [getLogAggregator()](/api-reference/Piwik/Plugin/Archiver#getlogaggregator) method.

 #### Signature